-Product development, known as the new product development process comprises a set of steps that go from idea generation to post-launch review, which helps companies analyze the various aspects of launching new products and bringing them to market.
-It comprises idea generation, screening, testing; business case analysis, product development, test marketing, commercialization, and post-launch review.
+- New Product Development: The new product development process encompasses the steps from idea generation to post-launch review, helping companies analyze aspects of launching new products.
+It includes idea screening, business case analysis, product development, test marketing, commercialization, and post-launch review.

 - Ansoff Matrix: Igor Ansoff’s matrix helps identify growth strategies based on whether the market and the product are new or existing.
 It assists in understanding which strategy suits the market context.

 - BCG Matrix: Bruce D. Henderson’s Product Portfolio Matrix categorizes products based on potential growth and market shares.
 It divides products into cash cows, pets (dogs), question marks, and stars, helping businesses manage their product portfolio effectively.